fedluc/qupled/README.md

   * `--dx` specifies the  resolution for wave-vector grid.
 Default `--dx=0.01`

   * `--guess-files` specifies the names of the two text files used to construct the binary files that can be supplied as an initial guess for the code.
-More information on the files for the initial guess are given in the section "Guess and restart".
+More information on the files for the initial guess are given in the section **Guess and restart**.
 Default `--guess-files=NO_FILE,NO_FILE` (no files are specified)

   * `--guess-write` can be used to run the code in "guess" mode by setting `--guess-write=1`.
-More information on what this means is given in the section "Guess and restart".
+More information on what this means is given in the section **Guess and restart**.
 Default `--guess-write=0` (the code runs in the normal mode and solves the theory specified by `--theory`)

   * `--iet-mapping` specifies what mapping to use between classical state points specified by &Gamma; and quantum state points specified by (r<sub>s</sub>, &theta;) for the IET-based theories (STLS-IET, qSTLS-IET).
 Accepted options  are:
      * `standard` : &Gamma; = 2&lambda;<sup>2</sup>r<sub>s</sub>/&theta;